va7deo/alpha68k/README.md

 - ~~Verify clocks on ALPHA-68K96II hardware; MAME is incorrect~~ [Task]  <br><br>
 - ~~Options removed currently until stability is checked, may be tied to RESET line~~ [Issue]
 - Super Champion Baseball (sbasebal) freezes due to MCU ROM code (no dump) [Issue]
-- Awaiting Gold Medalist PCB to verify and release; submit new ROM dump for bad ROMs [Issue]

 # PCB Check List